berkeerdem1/Image-Steganography-With-Python/README.md

 2)After downloading the zip files, create a project in Pycharm and copy the codes and interface to it.
 Make sure the titles are the same.

+3)Download a png file whose data you want to hide and place it inside the project folder on the desktop and in Pycharm.

-3)Select the Python 3.8 you downloaded as the base in the project.
+4)Select the Python 3.8 you downloaded as the base in the project.

-4)Finally, run Steganography Completed.
+5)Finally, run Steganography Completed.